Art and collections

 Gold is a colour of reverence, an object of luxury, a symbol of wealth and power.
-From goldwork and gilding to goldsmithing and jewellery making, take a look at the ways in which gold has been used in objects in National Trust collections.
+From goldwork and gilding to goldsmithing and jewellery making, take a look at the ways in which gold has been used in objects in the collections we care for.

 Goldwork is the art of embroidery using precious metal threads.
 Discover examples of these golden threads in tapestries, silk dresses and extravagant outfits throughout the ages.